oroinc/documentation/user/back-office/system/configuration/commerce/inventory/limitations.rst

    | Maximum Quantity To Order | Maximum quantity that buyer or sales person  may be the claim in the RFQ, customer order, quote, or a shopping list. |
    +---------------------------+----------------------------------------------------------------------------------------------------------------------+

-3. To customize any of these options:

-     a) Clear the **Use Default** box next to the option.
-     b) Type in the updated quantity.

 4. Click **Save**.

-.. comment FIXME Clarify Managed Inventory purpose.